Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

 Why Were Hurricanes Named After Females?

 It will be best to address the elephant in the room first.
-Especially in today's politically correct times, there are most probably a considerable amount of women who don't appreciate the fact that a violent, destructive storm always used to get a female name.
+Especially in today’s politically correct times, there are probably a considerable number of women who don’t appreciate the fact that a violent, destructive storm is always given a female name.

-The practice of attributing female names to hurricanes was a common practice until recent times.
-Even today, although this is coincidental, some destructive hurricanes still have some female names attached to them.
-(Think of hurricanes Katrina and Sandy.)
+The practice of attributing female names to hurricanes was common until recent times.
+Even today, although this is coincidental, some destructive hurricanes still have female names attached to them (think of hurricanes Katrina and Sandy).

 The practice dates back centuries and is rooted in maritime customs.
 In ancient times, sailors used to dedicate ships to goddesses, and in recent centuries, they were seen as mother figures by ships’ captains and mariners.

-Before 1950, hurricanes were named according to their latitude-longitude numbers, which turned out to be complicated and confusing for people to tell hurricanes apart.
+Before 1950, hurricanes were named according to their latitude-longitude coordinates, which proved complicated and confusing for people trying to tell storms apart.
 At some point, specifically in the West Indies, these tropical storms were even named after saints.

-Experts soon realized that using an actual person's name made hurricanes easier to remember and less confusing to tell apart.
-After trying a system that used the phonetic alphabet to name storms in 1950, it was abandoned due to a fear of repetitive names.
+Experts soon realized that using an actual person’s name made hurricanes easier to remember and less confusing to tell apart.
+After trying a system that used the phonetic alphabet to name storms in 1950, it was abandoned due to the risk of repetitive names.

 How Do Hurricanes Get Their Names?

-Parts of the history that lead to the creation of the current system we use for naming hurricanes were already touched on in the previous section while explaining the use of female names to identify these storms.
+Some parts of the history that led to the creation of the current system we use for naming hurricanes were already touched on in the previous section, while explaining the use of female names to identify these storms.

 A Short History Of Hurricane Naming